Tom's Carnivores

 What if the worst happens, and your flytrap is beyond help?

-If you discovered this post too late, and only now know the correct way to care for a flytrap, you can buy a new healthy Venus Flytrap over at South West Carnivorous Plants.
+If you discovered this post too late, and only now know the correct way to care for a flytrap, you can buy a new healthy Venus Flytrap over at Hampshire Carnivorous Plants.
 They also have an excellent range of flytrap cultivars including giant and all-red forms, as well as ideal companion plants for your flytrap.

 For readers in the US, I highly recommend you hop over to California Carnivores.
 They have an extensive range of healthy Venus Flytraps available for quick delivery, as well as many other carnivorous plants which make ideal companions for your flytrap.